DK27ss/TYPHOON-3/README.md

     blacklist dvb_usb_rtl28xxu

-To save the file, press CTRL-O and then ENTER.
+To save the file, press `CTRL-O` and then `ENTER`.
-You can now close the text editor with the cross (or CTRL-X).
+You can now close the text editor with the cross `(or CTRL-X)`.

-Since the DVB driver was probably loaded once during installation, you'll need to remove it before continuing.
+Since the `DVB driver` was probably loaded once during installation, you'll need to remove it before continuing.
 Type the following command :

     lsmod | grep dvb_usb_rtl28xxu